-A. Any mining activity affecting waters of the State, waters of the U. S., or wetlands shall be in accordance with the requirements and regulations promulgated and enforced by the N. C. Environmental Management Commission.
+A.) Any mining activity affecting waters of the State, waters of the U. S., or wetlands shall be in accordance with the requirements and regulations promulgated and enforced by the N. C. Environmental Management Commission.

-Page 4 Sufficient buffer shall be maintained between any affected land and any adjoining waterway or wetland to prevent sedimentation of that waterway or wetland from erosion of the affected land and to preserve the integrity of the natural watercourse or wetland.
+B. Sufficient buffer shall be maintained between any affected land and any adjoining waterway or wetland to prevent sedimentation of that waterway or wetland from erosion of the affected land and to preserve the integrity of the natural watercourse or wetland.

 The dotted line labeled as buffer along the northern permit boundary and along the eastern boundary is the permanent buffer as designated by the Mining Commission (see Site Plan dated March 10, 1981).

-D. An undisturbed buffer of existing natural vegetation shall be maintained between the mining disturbance and both Crabtree Creek and Umstead Park property as indicated by the "permanent buffer" shown on the site plans dated March 10, 1981 and February 14, 1991 with the exception of the installation of the two vegetated earthen berms as specified by the revised Site Plan dated February 14, 1991.
+An undisturbed buffer of existing natural vegetation shall be maintained between the mining disturbance and both Crabtree Creek and Umstead Park property as indicated by the "permanent buffer" shown on the site plans dated March 10, 1981 and February 14, 1991 with the exception of the installation of the two vegetated earthen berms as specified by the revised Site Plan dated February 14, 1991.

-B.

-- E. An undisturbed buffer zone of existing natural vegetation shall also be maintained between the top of the bank of Crabtree Creek and any mining disturbance within the 10 year permit area.
+An undisturbed buffer zone of existing natural vegetation shall also be maintained between the top of the bank of Crabtree Creek and any mining disturbance within the 10 year permit area.
 The buffer zone shall be of sufficient width to prevent offsite sedimentation and to preserve the integrity of the natural watercourse.
-In any event, the buffer shall meet the U.S. Corps of Engineers requirements for Crabtree Creek Watershed. - F. A minimum buffer zone of 100 feet shall be maintained between Crabtree Creek and the new pit expansions along the west side of the mine site as delineated on the revised Site Plan and supplemental information dated February 14, 1991 and approved in the mining permit on April 1, 1991. - G. A minimum buffer zone of 50 feet shall be maintained between Crabtree Creek and the outer edge of the perimeter haul road that runs along the western edge of the existing pit denoted as "Pit Expansion Initiated During 1989". - H. A minimum buffer zone of 250 feet shall be maintained between any mining activity and Crabtree Creek along the north side of the mine site. - 1.
-A minimum buffer zone of 100 feet shall be maintained between any mining activity and both the Umstead Park property and adjoining property along the east and south sides of the mine site, respectively. - J. The only exceptions to the above referenced undisturbed buffers of natural vegetation are as follows: - The construction of berms as approved by the Department for visual and 1. noise screening. - The installation of drainage and erosion and sedimentation control 2. measures as approved by the Department to protect Crabtree Creek. - 3.
-The construction of a water supply dam as shown on drawings submitted in a permit modification request dated September 30, 1986 approved by the Department.
+In any event, the buffer shall meet the US Corps of Engineers requirement for Crabtree Creek Watershed.

+A minimum buffer zone of 100 feet shall be maintained between Crabtree Creek and the new pit expansions along the west side of the mine site as delineated on the revised Site Plan and supplemental information dated January 14, 1991 and approved in the mining permit on April 1, 1991.

+A minimum buffer zone of 50 feet shall be maintained between Crabtree Creek and the outer edge of the perimeter haul road that runs along the western edge of the existing pit denoted as "Pit Expansion Initiated During 1989".

+A minimum buffer zone of 250 feet shall be maintained between any mining activity and Crabtree Creek along the north side of the mine site.

+A minimum buffer zone of 100 feet shall be maintained between any mining activity and both the Umstead Park property and adjoining property along the east and south sides of the mine site, respectively.

+The only exceptions to the above referenced undisturbed buffers of natural vegetation are as follows:

+- The construction of berms as approved by the Department for visual and noise screening. - 2.
+The installation of drainage and erosion and sedimentation control measures as approved by the Department to protect Crabtree Creek. - 3.
+The construction of a water supply dam as shown on drawings submitted in a permit modification request dated September 30, 1986 and approved by the Department.

-Page 5 K. All buffer zones shown on the Site Plan Map dated March 1, 2001 shall be maintained to protect adjoining property.
+All buffer zones shown on the Site Plan Maps last revised November 22, 2010 shall be maintained to protect adjoining property.
 These buffer zones, with the exception of the installation of required sediment control measures and approved earthen berms, shall remain undisturbed.